 Rapping the Code!

 In 2018, TRUST partner Foundation Global Values Alliance sponsored a dance, music and rap competition in South Africa.
 The TRUST jury was looking for artistic representation of the San Code of Research Ethics and in particular the values of fairness, respect, care and honesty.
 However, the outcome was much more than this: powerful messages in highly creative videos filmed in amazing scenery!
 The winner won unanimously.
 “The video of !Khwa ttu Kids, We are the San, deserves first prize“, said the Jury, “because its story is most beautifully told, the dancers and singers are unusually talented and the serious topic is explained with a joyful spirit“.
-The winners “were ecstatic with delight” when they heard last week.
-Their video, released on July 26, 2018, is now on YouTube!
+The winners “were ecstatic with delight” when they heard the news.
+Their video, released on July 26, 2018, is available on YouTube!

 Watch this space!